urbanairship/urbanairship-cordova/README.md

         <preference name="com.urbanairship.development_app_secret" value="Your development app secret" />
         <preference name="com.urbanairship.in_production" value="If the app is in production or not" />

-1. Copy www/PushNotification.js into the projects www directory
+1. Copy www/PushNotification.js into the project's www directory

-1. require the PushNotification module `var PushNotification = require('<Path to PushNotification.js>')`
+1. Require the PushNotification module `var PushNotification = require('<Path to PushNotification.js>')`

 #### Android manual installation (unnecessary if installed automatically)
 1. Copy src/Android/*.java files to your projects src/com/urbanairship/phonegap/ directory